 Employees who receive a layoff notice are encouraged to review job postings for other positions at MIT for which they may be qualified.
 If they apply for such a position, they should contact their Human Resources Officer.
 Hiring managers in departments are encouraged to consider qualified employees on layoff notice for available positions.

 Departments are urged to consult with their Human Resources Officer for assistance in assuring that all Institute policies and procedures pertaining to layoff are fully understood and applied.

-For each person to be laid off, a department must send a statement of reasons to the appropriate Senior Officer or his or her designee and its Human Resources Officer for their review (see http://web.mit.edu/orgchart/replist.html for list of Senior Officers).
+For each person to be laid off, a department must send a statement of reasons to the appropriate Senior Officer or their designee and its Human Resources Officer for their review (see http://web.mit.edu/orgchart/replist.html for list of Senior Officers).
 The statement should indicate if the individual is (1) a minority employee; (2) a woman with exempt status (Administrative, Sponsored Research, or Academic staff); or (3) an individual with ten or more years of continuous service.
-Approval of the Senior Officer or his or her designee is required prior to notifying an employee that he or she will be laid off.
+Approval of the Senior Officer or their designee is required prior to notifying an employee that they will be laid off.

 When the layoff decisions have been made, each individual affected must be sent a letter of notice.
 A copy of the letter of notification should be forwarded to the Human Resources Officer at the time it is given to the individual.
 The letter should inform the individual of the reason for the layoff and the length of the notice period.
-It should be made clear that the individual is expected to carry out his or her usual responsibilities during the notice period but that a reasonable amount of time will be allowed to seek another position at MIT or elsewhere.
-The letter of notice should also suggest that the individual contact his or her Human Resources Officer for information about benefits and resources available to laid-off employees.
+It should be made clear that the individual is expected to carry out their usual responsibilities during the notice period but that a reasonable amount of time will be allowed to seek another position at MIT or elsewhere.
+The letter of notice should also suggest that the individual contact their Human Resources Officer for information about benefits and resources available to laid-off employees.